Study French in France

 Program participants will be assigned to classes based on their academic background in French.
 All courses emphasize communication skills and oral proficiency.

 Southern Miss' French in France Program awards six (6) semester hours of undergraduate credit in French, to students who complete four weeks of coursework with passing grades.
 These hours may be taken at any undergraduate level.
 The level of credit depends on the individual's academic background in French, as determined by his or her transcript.

 This program is only for current Southern Miss students!

 Minimum program eligibility for requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
 The director of the program, in consultation with the Foreign Languages department chair and the Director of International Programs are responsible for final enrollment decisions.

 Every student will live with a French family.
 Sharing in a family's home life is an essential part of this program, because it immerses students not only in the French language but also in everyday cultural practices impossible for outsiders to observe.
 It also provides a safe, comfortable environment and a sense of stability that helps counteract culture shock.
 Students will share two (2) meals per day with their host family during the week, and are responsible for meals on the weekend.
 Many students form lasting friendships with host family members and continue to correspond with them long after they return to the United States.

-The cost of the program for four (4) semester hours is TBA for undergraduate credit.
-This price includes tuition and fees, required insurance, subway pass, room and some meals and program excursions.
+The cost of the program for six (6) semester hours is $4,200 for undergraduate credit.
+This price includes tuition and fees, mandatory insurance, metro pass, airport transportation, program excursions, museum pass, and housing with a host family and some meals.
 Students will need to make their own flight arrangements.
 (Please do not book individual flight without director's consent.)